GSA/digitalgov-pra/_pages/privacy.md

 - the pages you visit on the PRA Guide
 - your internet protocol (IP) address
 - the address of the website you came from if it linked you directly to the PRA Guide
-- search terms that you enter into the the PRA Guide search tool
+- search terms that you enter into the PRA Guide search tool

 ### Cookies